 McMaken examines these themes as used in the films of John Ford, Anthony Mann, and Howard Hawks.
 These pioneers of the classical Westerns are then contrasted with later innovators such as Sergio Leone, Sam Peckinpah, and Clint Eastwood.
 Also included are discussions of the role of the Little House On The Prairie series, Victorian literature, and the nature of crime on the historical frontier.
 With a foreword by Paul A. Cantor.

-Ryan McMaken (@ryanmcmaken) is executive editor at the Mises Institute, a former economist for the State of Colorado, and the author of two books: Breaking Away: The Case of Secession, Radical Decentralization, and Smaller Polities and Commie Cowboys: The Bourgeoisie and the Nation-State in the Western Genre.
+Ryan McMaken (@ryanmcmaken) is editor-in-chief at the Mises Institute, a former economist for the State of Colorado, and the author of two books: Breaking Away: The Case of Secession, Radical Decentralization, and Smaller Polities and Commie Cowboys: The Bourgeoisie and the Nation-State in the Western Genre.
 Ryan has a bachelor’s degree in economics and a master’s degree in public policy, finance, and international relations from the University of Colorado.